TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 	- We can later just drag& drop from the organism section
 	- An organism area will be a special resource too

 - Something like aquarium could still be parametrized by entities though
 	- It will first need to be created and put on scene
 		- Since a resource cannot contain references to an entity

-- We can make fishes into gifs to test how they work

 - For differentiating between stuff like dragon rainbow fish and rainbow fish we'll use a flag "disable special effects" per-sprite
 	- Okay but it's still problematic because they can't be used as separate flavors/resources